WHAT ARE THE WHITE DEER OF THE FORMER SENECA ARMY DEPOT?

 In an unprotected environment, white deer are usually easy prey for predators or hunters.
 The limited predators and controlled hunting on the former Depot have allowed the white deer to interbreed and increase in numbers for more than 60 years.
 Other white deer herds exist in protected environments, including white fallow deer in Ireland, but none of those herds are as large as the white, whitetail deer of the Depot.

-Currently, white deer account for about 200 of the approximately 800 deer within the Depot fence.
-The future of the deer, as well as the rest of the wildlife in the former Depot’s Conservation area will depend on how the Seneca County Industrial Development Agency decides the 10,000 acre site should be used.
+At one time, white deer accounted for almost 200 of the approximately 800 deer within the Depot fence.
+The population of both white and brown deer appears to have decreased in recent years.
+The future of the deer, as well as the rest of the wildlife in the former Depot will depend on maintaining Deer Haven Park as a safe refuge and improving the habitat for these beautiful animals.